serverless/examples/aws-node-simple-http-endpoint/README.md

 <!--
 title: 'AWS Simple HTTP Endpoint example in NodeJS'
 description: 'This example demonstrates how to setup a simple HTTP GET endpoint.
-Once you ping it, it will reply with the current time.'
+Once you fetch it, it will reply with the current time.'
 layout: Doc
 framework: v1
 platform: AWS